-Car-free streets, friendly people and beautiful surroundings.
-These are just some of the ingredients that make Cortona an enjoyable destination if you are travelling with young children.
+Car-free streets, friendly people, and beautiful surroundings.
+These are just some of the ingredients that make Cortona an enjoyable destination if you are traveling with young children.
 Here are some tips and ideas on what to do in Cortona with kids.

 Cortona is for families

 My recommendations on what to see and where to go in Cortona with kids

 The first thing to know is there is a convenient playground at the Parterre gardens!
 It includes swings, a slide, and a playhouse.
 The location is amazing and it is highly popular among local children all year round.
 Great if you wish to mingle with locals and let your kids play and run free.